MP Estate Planning UK

 Missed deadlines and penalties

-We recommend a simple timeline: note the creation date, when assets were added, first income or gains, and when tax first fell due.
+We recommend building a simple timeline: note the trust’s creation date, when assets were transferred in, when the first income or gains arose, and when tax first became due.
+This creates a clear audit trail.
+Plan, don’t panic — a few minutes of record-keeping now saves real trouble later.

 SituationKey dateAction required